isw-kudos/huddo-docs/docs/boards/troubleshooting/office365/index.md

 ##### Force Administrative Approval for Organisation

-Administrative users for your Office 365 organisation can also force an approval of all permissions for the organisation from within the Org Administration screen by following these steps:
+Administrative users for your Microsoft 365 organisation can also force an approval of all permissions for the organisation from within the Org Administration screen by following these steps:

-Access the [Configuration Page](../../admin/org-config.md) and click through your Office 365 client under 'Authentication Clients'.
+Access the [Configuration Page](../../admin/org-config.md) and click through your Microsoft 365 client under 'Authentication Clients'.

 Click the `Approve Advanced Features` button:

 ![](../../admin/img/org-approve-advanced.png)

-This will direct you to the Microsoft Office 365 **Permissions requested - Accept for your organisation** page, allowing you to force the consent of all permissions that Huddo Boards needs for your organisation:
+This will direct you to the Microsoft 365 **Permissions requested - Accept for your organisation** page, allowing you to force the consent of all permissions that Huddo Boards needs for your organisation:

 ![Admin Approval View](../../msgraph/auth/administrator_approval_view.png)